koverholt/koverholt.com/content/blog/2019/2019-01-09-observations-of-r-ecosystem.md

 * https://rainfall.koverholt.com - Rainfall totals for central Texas

-In a previous blog post about [developing and deploying applications with Python, Docker, and Kubernetes](/blog/2018/2018-09-17-python-docker-kubernetes), I described the data science application development and deployment approach that I have been using for the past few years.
+In a previous blog post about [developing and deploying applications with Python, Flask, Docker, and Kubernetes](/blog/2018/2018-09-17-python-docker-kubernetes), I described the data science application development and deployment approach that I have been using for the past few years.
 Now, just shortly after writing that blog post, I have quickly fallen in love with a new and very low-friction approach for developing and deploying data science applications, and Shiny is at the center of that pipeline.

 Off the top of my head, the history of how I've developed and shared engineering and data science "applications" from the early 2000s to the present day looks